SumoLogic/sumologic-aws-lambda/cloudtrail_s3/README.md

 Once the function is created, you can tie it to the source S3 bucket.
 From the S3 Management console, select the bucket, goto its Properties, select Events and add a Notification.
 From there, provide a name for the notification, select *ObjectCreated (All)* as the Events, and select *Lambda* as the *Send To* option.
 Finally, select the Lambda function created above and Save.

+This function should just work.
+If you are going to "test" this function under the AWS console, make sure you are feeding a "good" S3 CreateObject Event sample message.
+The default "hello world" event sample will error out.

 KNOWN ISSUE:
 Occassionally, the function will fail with either TypeError or Socket Error.
 AWS has built-in retries to launch the function again with the same parameters (bucket/filename).
 There shouldn't be any data loss, but the function log will show those errors.
 Also, using Sumo to log this Lambda run is highly recommended.